nickcharlton/site/_posts/2014-12-15-postmark-with-sinatra.md

 ---
 title: Using Postmark with Sinatra
-tags: ruby, sinatra, mail, postmark
+tags: ruby sinatra mail postmark
 ---

 I usually use [Postmark][] for outgoing transactional email, I find this to be